 Hungry Howie’s

-Founded in 1973, Hungry Howie’s Pizza & Subs has become the 11th most important pizza chain in the United States, with more than 550 locations nationwide.
-In addition to traditional pizza, this brand diversifies its menu with offerings such as calzone subs and specialty pizzas with flavorful crusts.
+Founded in 1973, Hungry Howie’s Pizza & Subs has become the 11th-largest pizza chain in the United States, with more than 550 locations nationwide.
+In addition to traditional pizza, this brand diversifies its menu with calzone subs and specialty pizzas featuring flavorful crusts.

 Hungry Howie’s unique offering, the flavorful crust pizza, is highlighted in the company logo, which features a dynamic font in vibrant shades of yellow and blue.
 These colors are not just a design choice; they convey an air of energy and zest designed for young customers.

 In addition to the lively word mark, the brand’s mascot is an energetic young boy.
-This young character brings an element of relatability, allowing children entering the establishment to see a familiar face.
+This young character adds a sense of relatability, helping children entering the establishment recognize a familiar face.
 This further enhances the family-friendly atmosphere Hungry Howie’s strives to create.

 Jet’s Pizza